Howard McGhee returned to Bethlehem. A glorious entrance.

 Sign of the (ominous) times: In 1946, Charlie Parker had completed his first recordings for Ross Russell’s Dial label in Los Angeles.
 McGhee lived in Los Angeles with his wife Dorothy.
 They were a mixed couple that was continually harassed by the L.A. police force.
 At one time, the vice squad planted drugs in their apartment and promptly arrested McGhee.
 Parker was in bad shape, living in a garage on McKinley Avenue, his daily diet solely consisting of port wine.
 The McGhee’s took him to their apartment.
 Howard and Dorothy, against the grain, opened a little jazz club on the premises of the defunct Finale club and booked Charlie Parker.

 The first thing one notices is that The Return includes Lover Man and Don’t Blame Me, two standard ballads identified by influential renditions by Charlie Parker.
-Lover Man, Dial 1946, was an earthquake – notwithstanding the fact that Parker was completely out of it, sick and close to a nervous breakdown, which perhaps was one of the reasons Parker abhorred this version.
+Lover Man, Dial 1946, was a sinuous exercise – notwithstanding the fact that Parker was sick and close to a nervous breakdown, awoken just in time by the sounds of his colleagues to pick up on the melody, which perhaps was one of the reasons Parker abhorred this version.
 McGhee, himself a trumpeter who inspired many of the up-and-coming players of the hard bop era, was the trumpeter on that recording and continued to perform Lover Man for the rest of his life.

 Furthermore, McGhee’s group includes pianist Duke Jordan.
 Jordan was part of one of Parker’s most steady groups of 1947-48, which also included Miles Davis, Tommy Potter and Max Roach.
 The bop-oriented The Return Of Howard McGhee – McGhee had been off the scene a while as a consequence of his use of narcotics – also featured alto and baritone saxophonist Sahib Shihab, bassist Percy Heath and drummer Philly Joe Jones.
 Both Shihab and Jones had occasionally played with Parker.